top of page

 (On this website there is [or soon will be] a separate page for evidence about the value of mindfulness.)

 But what's behind all this?
 Perhaps it's simply that today we live in such a vastly complex and frantic world, that we're all getting overloaded and buckling under the strain.
-There is so much 'stuff' — and so many demands being made that we're overwhelmed.
+There is so much 'stuff' —and so many demands being made that we're overwhelmed.

 Last week I heard someone recommended a new iPad app that gathers together in one place, week by week, the content of 300 newspapers and magazines.
-'Get this and you'll never miss out on anything'.
+The advert said, 'Get this and you'll never miss out on anything'.
+We simply aren't designed for all this stuff. â€‹Using an image from computing, Comedian Ruby Wax (who is a trained mindfulness teacher, with an Oxford MA in mindfulness), says 'We just don't have the bandwidth to manage everything that's now flooding in.'

 'One day people will think it every bit as natural and ordinary to spend